Therapists are reporting the phenomena of the “Year 12 divorce” is on the rise

 The “Year 12” divorce is a real thing

 Over the course of my career, I’ve seen a dramatic increase in this trend.
-Ten years ago, only two in ten enquiries at the summer holidays were about couples wanting to separate.
-Now, five in ten enquiries after the year 12 exams are finished are specifically about wanting to end a long-term marriage.
+Ten years ago, only two in ten inquiries at the summer holidays were about couples wanting to separate.
+Now, five in ten inquiries after the year 12 exams are finished are specifically about wanting to end a long-term marriage.
 “Year 12 divorce” is very real.
 And it’s also related to women finally feeling empowered and ready to leave an unhappy marriage once their youngest child has finished school.
 Their main job is done.

 I explained in my Mamamia article that what’s especially tragic about this trend is that so many couples can be helped by marriage counselling—but only if they address their issues early on when they happen.
 Current research shows that on average, a couple waits six years from the start of an issue before seeking outside help.

 And by that point, the unresolved issues have turned into deep rifts, and it can be very hard to save the marriage.
 If you do have unresolved issues in your relationship, go to professional relationship counselling sooner rather than later.
 This can make the difference between a relationship lasting on or ending once the year 12 exams are over.

 What to do if your marriage is facing divorce

 If you’re concerned about the future of your marriage, I have three tips for anyone considering a post “Year 12 divorce”.
 Number one: put your marriage first.
 The relationship must be prioritised all the time, nurtured and fed by physical and emotional energy.